CaioAugustoo/wine-locals-challenge/server/README.md

 ## Getting started

 As first step, you need to clone the repository.
-You can do this with:
+You can do it with:

 ```bash
 $ git clone https://github.com/CaioAugustoo/wine-locals-challenge.git